 Finally, the summer is here and you decided to pay a visit to the beautiful French Riviera.
 The whole Riviera is composed of many attractions and places to visit including Marseille, Nice, St. Tropez, Cannes or Monaco.
 While you are visiting, you have to make sure you are eating the best food possible.
 Fortunately, it is not hard to eat well in the French Riviera.
-Here is our guide of where to eat in French Riviera.
+Here is our guide on where to eat famous French Riviera Food!

 Being in the seaside region makes the seafood the base of your cuisine.
 In the Riviera, it is possible to see many kinds of fish according to the season, shellfish, mollusk, and oysters!
 Fisherman of this area actually are the creators of Riviera cuisine.
 The food is comforting food at its best, you will feel a warm and soothing feeling when you taste the food here.
 In other words, you feel like you are eating a home-cooked meal.